decentralized-identity/keri/docs/Q-and-A.md

 Yes, you can derive your keys from that scheme.
 But KERI is agnostic about it, it wouldn't know.

 ## Not your keys, not your identity?
-{Samuel, could you shine a light on wether it is as binary as stated?
+In KERI we say _identifier_, because **identity** is a loaded term, lots of misunderstanding around it.

+If

+Pre rotated keys are best practise to keep control of your identifiers.
 If you lose unique control of a key right after inception, before rotation, are there no garantuees to be given for KERLs via witnesses / watchers or whatever.
 Is the only thing you can do about it, is revoke the key in that case?}\
 _(@henkvancann)_

 ## The wallet is there to store my KERI private keys safely, no?